-Luke Pedersen is the head of the intellectual property section in the firm's Washington D.C. office and Chair of the Tech Transactions Practice Group.
+Luke Pedersen is the Chair of the Tech Transactions Practice Group.
 He also serves on the firmwide Technology Sector Committee.
 His practice includes all aspects of intellectual property law, with a particular emphasis on technology transfers, licensing, patent portfolio management and litigation involving complex and emerging technologies.
 Mr. Pedersen is a frequent lecturer on software related topics including the legal implications of cloud computing, software-as-a-service and open source software.

 Mr. Pedersen founded the firmwide Post-Grant Practice Committee.
 During his tenure, the firm filed petitions in hundreds of PTAB trial proceedings.